© 2025 St. Louis Public Radio

 “It’s about moving thoughtfully — not rapidly — and it's about getting answers to the questions that we have, as opposed to just stopping everything, period,” Schweitzer said of the plan, which she added will use the framework of the city’s existing conditional use process to address data center concerns.

-In August, St. Charles officials put a yearlong ban on any data center development after public outcry over a secretive $1 billion data center proposal.
+In August, St. Charles officials put a yearlong moratorium on any data center development after public outcry over a secretive $1 billion data center proposal.
 Records uncovered by St. Louis Public Radio showed Google may be behind the project, which would have marked its second in Missouri.
 A $10 billion data center project in Kansas City is currently under construction.

 Schweitzer initially called for a temporary ban on data center development, mirroring St. Charles officials’ decision.
-But she said on Wednesday evening, after discussions with city leaders, that rather than put a stop to any proposals, the city hopes to evaluate data center projects as they appear.
+But she said Wednesday evening, after discussions with city leaders, that rather than put a stop to any proposals, the city hopes to evaluate data center projects as they appear.

 “The point of a moratorium was really because we felt like we (didn’t) have a lot of answers to a lot of questions that are being asked,” Schweitzer said.
 “The city is working towards putting together thoughtful and comprehensive regulations, and in the meantime, plans to get many questions answered about any data centers that are being considered in the city of St. Louis through the conditional use process.”